aeonSolutions/AeonLabs-Smart-PCB-for-Home-wellbeing-assessment/README.md

 ![](https://img.shields.io/github/downloads/aeonSolutions/AeonLabs-Smart-PCB-for-Home-wellbeing-assessment/total)

 # AeonLabs Smart PCB for Home Wellbeing Assessment
 This repo contains the KiCad files for the Smart PCB for Home well-being assessment.
-Easy installation on any home or office glass window frame.
+Easy installation on any home or office glass window frame or a building wall.
+This PCB is mainly intended to do LIVE monitoring of Bio copatible electromagnetic energy detection (Bio EMF)  for biopotential measurements and data assessment of indoor wellbeing qaulity.

 The PCB uses a ESP32-S3 packed with Bluetooth, BLE and WiFi ready to be programmed for Home Assistant.